 Your safety when practicing raku firing is important.
 Before reading the information below, please read my disclaimer by clicking here.

-There are lots of alarming videos on YouTube of potters making raku in t-shirts and flip flops.
+There are lots of alarming videos on YouTube of potters making raku in t-shirts and flip-flops.
 This is neither safe nor advisable.
 The dangers of raku are not just about burning yourself.
-There is also issues about the inhalation of smoke and fumes that needs to be considered.
+There are also issues about the inhalation of smoke and fumes that need to be considered.

 Here are some safety precautions taken by potters to protect themselves during the raku process.
 Please remember that I am not a health and safety professional.
 This list is not exhaustive and is for informational purposes only.
 Please consult a qualified health and safety professional for complete advice about being safe when doing raku pottery: